< All blogs

 Sub-Clause 5.4 - Consultation and participation of workers (ISO45001 only)

 For the ISO45001 Occupational Health and Safety standard, there’s a bit more to say in Clause 5.
 The additional Sub-clause 5.4 requires top management to make sure that workers are involved in most aspects of the management system and that barriers to their participation, such as lack of training or information, are removed as far as possible.
-This is a lengthy sub-clause with a long list of areas of the management system where consultation and participation of non-managerial workers must be “emphasized”.
+This is a lengthy sub-clause with a long list of areas of the management system where consultation and participation of non-managerial workers must be “emphasised”.

 In some ways, it’s interesting that this sub-clause is not included in the requirements of the other standards (such as quality and environmental management) as encouraging consultation and participation would seem to be a good idea in general.